dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 The JSONL format has some limitations when used with Databricks:

-1. Compression must be disabled to load jsonl files in Databricks.
+1. Compression must be disabled to load JSONL files in Databricks.
 Set `data_writer.disable_compression` to `true` in the dlt config when using this format.
 2. The following data types are not supported when using the JSONL format with `databricks`: `decimal`, `json`, `date`, `binary`.
 Use `parquet` if your data contains these types.
 3. The `bigint` data type with precision is not supported with the JSONL format.

 ## Staging support

-Databricks supports both Amazon S3, Azure Blob Storage and Google Cloud Storage as staging locations. `dlt` will upload files in Parquet format to the staging location and will instruct Databricks to load data from there.
+Databricks supports both Amazon S3, Azure Blob Storage, and Google Cloud Storage as staging locations. `dlt` will upload files in Parquet format to the staging location and will instruct Databricks to load data from there.

 ### Databricks and Amazon S3